 "Unsolicited opinions" is my blog on various topics of interest to both the general public and the psychiatric and broader mental health communities.
 The information on this webiste and this page in particular are intedned for your information and education.
 It is NOT to be used as specific medical advice for you.
-I will be happy to discuss your particular, individual situation with you if you decide to become a patient.
+I will be happy to discuss your particular, individual situation with you if you decide to become a client.

 Unsolicted opinion #1: Football